 The second-gen Echo Plus is shorter, louder and nicer-looking than the original speaker while still boasting an integrated smart hub to control ZigBee smart home tech (along with Alexa-supported devices).

-The audio is clear, vocals are warm and it has a strong bass presence, and thanks to Dolby Play 360 audio support, it does a great job at filling the room with music.
+Sound quality is good: vocals are clear and it has strong bass.
+Thanks to Dolby Play 360 audio support, it does a great job at filling a room with music.

 Read our full Amazon Echo Plus (2nd-gen) review